prebys/vxi11-daq/Scope-Analysis/AAA-README.txt

-Tested with MacOS, Scientific Linux, and Windows 7.
+Tested with MacOS, Linux, and Windows 7.

 At the moment, the MacOS version generates a LOT of warnings the first time root is run.